defralcoding/xBulk/README.md

 When sending more than 400 transactions you will need to sign multiple SC calls in order to avoid having gas issues.

-Note: due to technical limitations you can't send lots of transactions when logging with Web Wallet.
+Note: due to technical limitations you can't send more than 80 transactions when logging with Web Wallet.

 ### Advanced way